Messiah (EP)

-Messiah is an EP by industrial metal band Godflesh.
+Messiah is the fifth EP by English industrial metal band Godflesh.
 The EP was originally recorded and mixed during 1994, and was released independently to members of the band's fan club on 5 December 2000 along with four remixes, which were created in 1995.
 After Justin Broadrick disbanded Godflesh, he reissued the material through Relapse Records on 1 April 2003.

 Background

 Messiah was recorded at the same time as Godflesh's 1994 studio album, Selfless, but only saw limited release until being reassembled and repackaged in 2003 after the band's dissolution.
 Regarding the EP, Broadrick said: